 This is one of my favorite routes in the Canyon, and it is better than its neighbor Grins.

 Standard rack, no real big gear necessary, up to a #2 Camalot and a few mid-size hexes.
 Smaller nuts/cams protect the business.
 A green Alien will protect the crux very well.
-No bolts at top.
+There are no bolts at the top.
 Bring something to sling a large boulder and a larger cam or two for the belay.

 This is a fun route.
-Its a little easier than a 5.9, the only 5.9 sections is the small overhang 3/4 the way up.
-Even thought this sight says that its a trad route, you could easily top rope it with an anchor between a big rock and a tree.
+It's a little easier than a 5.9, the only 5.9 sections is the small overhang 3/4 the way up.
+Even thought this site says that it's a trad route, you could easily top rope it with an anchor between a big rock and a tree.

 I agree with the 3 stars for sure.
 The 5.9 section is very short indeed, also you dont need to build an anchor if you just run your rope back a little to a tree up and left and belay from here.
 You can scramble down and right to get to the anchors for 'grins' and rappell or downclimb.
 A very enjoyable route with a mix of everything.
 Enjoy..